polgarp/polgarp.github.io/_posts/9am26/Strategy.md

 # ☕ UX or product design or whatever strategy

+Strategy can be understood in multiple levels.
+But in essence it's a vision and the way to get there.

+It can be how the design team should be operating and what to do to get there.
+IT could be how the design team should support organisational strategy how to get there.
+It could be what UX goals the product needs to do and how to get there.
+This evolves as the maturity evolves.

+Also some misalignment - UX team might be asked for a UX strategy, but the user's experience is affected by many things, most beyond the impact of the UX team, so the team will focus they have impact on, what the product's UI and interaction would be.
+That's why I like the term "product design" better.
+It's still a bit broad (engineering choices affect the product a lot, this contribute to product design afterall).

+Designers of all levels should practice strategy.
+On an individual level, it could be describing a design goal, what good looks like and the process to get there.
+On a higher level more collab, more alignment is needed, while on the leadership level even more is needed.

+It's also about alignment - being a plan on how the team will deliver value, and making it clear if the team working towards the goals of the broader organisation.
+As such strategy should avoid design lingo and speak to a wider group of stakeholders.

+Ultimately strategy should describe how we are going to be successful, given our goals.

+--

 Product strategy and product design strategy are related but distinct concepts that are both important for the success of a tech startup or scaleup.

 Product strategy focuses on defining the overall direction and goals for the product.
 It includes identifying the target audience, defining the product's unique value proposition, and creating a roadmap that outlines the product's development priorities.
 Product strategy is typically owned by product managers and involves collaboration with other stakeholders such as engineering, marketing, and sales.